lucasshuan/go-ent-graphql-example/README.md

     }
     ```

-The code block above adds the default queries and mutations to be added to your **./graphql/schema/ent.graphql** schema when running the command `go generate .`.
+The code block adds the default queries and mutations to be added to your **./graphql/schema/ent.graphql** schema when running the command `go generate .`.
+Resolvers will be created in **./graphql/resolvers** directory for each new file, where you will be able to implement all of your queries and mutations.